 While energy transition aims to stop carbon dioxide pollution, it is clearly necessary to clean up carbon dioxide pollution – invisible, odorless and difficult to isolate as it may be.
 Not a problem, as it turns out.
 A number of technologies are in the works for “negative emissions” – in other words removing accumulated CO2 directly from the air.
 One of them, a direct air capture venture in Canada, is at the industrial scale up stage.
 Another, the STEP process, appears capable of capturing and disposing of carbon dioxide at the volume and speed necessary to prevent catastrophic warming of the atmosphere.

 The role of government

-Governments that design policy to support energy transition and carbon dioxide removal can be confident they are on track.
-China, the UK and a few other jurisdictions have already set dates for phasing out internal combustion engines in automobiles.
+Governments that enact policy to support energy transition and carbon dioxide removal can be confident they are on track.
+China, the UK and a few other jurisdictions have recently set dates for phasing out internal combustion engines in automobiles.
 The state of Oregon changed public utility regulations to allow the sale of electricity at roadside EV charging stations.
 Government grants have helped demonstrate and scale up atmospheric carbon dioxide removal in several jurisdictions.

 If industry doesn’t take the hint, governments may have to go further.
 Phasing in zero-carbon energy conversion devices at the maximum possible speed may require the kind of direct control that mobilized human and industrial resources to fight two world wars.

 Whatever happens, sustained and clear-headed cooperation among governments, people and the private sector is essential.